-Sweet wine is labeled based on the varieties of grapes used, the alcohol content in the wine, its color as well as its flavor.
+Sweet wine is labeled based on the varieties of grapes used, the alcohol content in the wine, its color, and its flavor.
 These categories will be different for every region.

-German produced wines provide lots of flavors, but they’re greatest better known for their sweet wine types.
-The grapes which are used are sweeter, because they are remaining around the vine for a longer period to produce extra natural sugar.
+German-produced wines provide many flavors, but they’re best known for their sweet wine types.
+The grapes used are sweeter because they remain around the vine for a longer period to produce extra natural sugar.

 The reason these sweet wines unique is that there’s an ideal balance among their amounts of acidity and sweetness.
 This comes from a culmination in their territory and environment.